Justin Turner Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Rays pitching staff ranks 21st in the league.

-- The Rays' 3.70 team ERA ranks seventh across all league pitching staffs.
+- The Rays have the sixth-ranked team ERA among all MLB pitching staffs (3.70).

-- Rays pitchers combine to allow 60 total home runs at a clip of one per game (to rank 11th in baseball).
+- The Rays give up the ninth-fewest home runs in baseball (60 total, one per game).

-- Glasnow (0-0) starts for the Rays, his second of the season.
+- Kelley (0-1) makes the start for the Rays, his third of the season.

-- His last appearance was on Saturday against the Los Angeles Dodgers, when the right-hander tossed 4 1/3 innings, surrendering three earned runs while giving up five hits.
+- The right-hander last appeared in relief on Wednesday, when he threw scoreless two-thirds of an inning against the Chicago Cubs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.